-Figure 9: Region defined in the surrounding of Arucas Mountain.
+Figure 4: Region defined in the north west of Gran Canaria Island.
 Contour plots and adapted mesh.

-The second example corresponds to a mesh of another region of Gran Canaria Island in the surrounding of Arucas Mountain (figure 8) that is adapted to a spiral around the mountain (an imaginary road), see figure 9.
+The second example corresponds to a mesh of another region of Gran Canaria Island in the surrounding of Arucas Mountain (figure 7) that is adapted to a spiral around the mountain (an imaginary road), see figure 8.
 In this view, we can clearly see how the edges of the mesh end up being placed on the curve.
-Figure 11 shows a 3-D view detail of the adapted mesh.
+Figures 9 and ?? shown details of these meshes.